-Boys must wear shoes and socks daily.
+Boys must wear shoes with socks or Crocs (with the back strap on) daily.
 Shoes with laces must be tied.
-No sandals, slippers or beachwear is permitted.
+No sandals, slippers or beachwear is permitted..

-1. Boys are not permitted to wear earrings to school or any school-sponsored activity.
-No temporary or permanent

-- tattoos are permitted.
+- 1. Boys are not permitted to wear earrings to school or any school-sponsored activity.
+No temporary or permanent tattoos are permitted.
 Excessive jewelry is not allowed. - 2.
 Boys hair should be to the top of the ears, above the eyebrows and not touching the collar.
 Haircuts that are extreme, faddish and unconventional will not be permitted.
 The color of the hair must be that which appears natural.
 No extreme tinting or coloring will be allowed. - 3.
 Hair check will be conducted every chapel.
 If the student receives a hair warning, the student will have one week (until the following chapel) to get his hair cut.
 It must meet the standards before the next chapel.
-If the student still does not meet the standards, he will be given a lunch detention for everyday that it is not cut and the parents will be notified. - 4.
+If the student still does not meet the standards, he will be given a lunch detention for every day that it is not cut and the parents will be notified. - 4.
 T-shirts worn under the polo or Aloha shirts must be either white or gray.
 A non-CLA white or gray long sleeved undershirt must be solid with no writing down the arms.